The Unintended Consequences of Minimizing the Price of Anarchy in Congestion Games: Proof of Theorem

-To obtain the local incentive mechanism $\opt{T}$ that guarantees a particular price of anarchy ${\rm PoA}^*$ while minimizing our upper bound on the price of stability, we add the constraints for the price of anarchy from Equation~\eqref{linprog:optimalpoa} to our bilinear program.
-We require that ${\rm PoA}^*$ be greater than or equal to the minimum achievable price of anarchy in the set $\mc{G}$ for feasibility.
-We can then simultaneously minimize the upper bound on the price of stability while guaranteeing the desired price of anarchy.
+To obtain the local taxation rule $\opt{T}$ that guarantees a particular Price of Anarchy $\bar \Pi$ while minimizing the upper bound on the Price of Stability, we add the constraints for the Price of Anarchy from \eqref{linprog:optimalpoa} to the bilinear program.
+We require that $\bar \Pi$ be greater than or equal to ${\rm MinPoA}(n,\mc{L})$ for feasibility.
+We can then simultaneously minimize the upper bound on the Price of Stability while guaranteeing the desired Price of Anarchy.
 After some rearrangement of decision variables, we obtain the bilinear program in the claim.